-- 1. Looked after children (children in care), previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted; - 2.
-Children with a brother or sister (sibling) attending one of the schools in the Academy Trust at the time of application, with a reasonable expectation they will be attending at the start of the new school year.
+Looked after children (children in care), previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted;

+- 2. Children with a brother or sister (sibling) attending one of the following schools; Bacton Primary, Cedars Park Primary, Mendlesham Primary and Stowupland High School, at the time of application, with a reasonable expectation they will be attending at the start of the new school year.
 Priority will be given, where necessary, to applications where there is the smallest age gap between siblings.
-If you have more than one child in the Academy Trust, please name the youngest one; - 3.
+If you have more than one child in one of the above schools, please name the youngest one; - 3.
 Children of staff employed by the school in the following circumstances: - a.
 Where the member of staff has been employed at the school for two or more years at the time at which application for admission to the school is made, or - b.
 The member of staff is recruited to the school to fill a vacant post for which there is a demonstrable skill shortage; - 4.
 All other applicants will be ranked using the distance criteria described in the tie-breaker (section 4.4).